paraskar11/amazon_clone_html_and_css/README.md

 Amazon Clone Project
 Overview :
-This project is an Amazon clone implemented using HTML and CSS.
+This project is an Amazon clone(frontend) implemented using HTML and CSS.
 It aims to replicate the basic functionalities and design elements of the Amazon website, providing users with a familiar shopping experience.
 The clone includes features such as product listings, search functionality, cart management, and checkout process